-Milestone courses (shown in bold in the Milestone courses (shown in bold in the recommended course sequence) identify critical courses for timely progress and the semester in which the course should be completed for which the course should be course grades on-time graduation.
-Milestone course grades than a 2.0 (C) should be discussed with an advisor.
+Milestone courses (shown in bold in the recommended course sequence) identify critical courses for timely progress and the semester in which the course should be completed for on-time graduation.
+Milestone course grades less than a 2.0 (C) should be discussed with an advisor.
+Career and